skyhitblog/skyhitblog.github.io/index.md

 I love making videos with my buddy [Hirak](http://facebook.com/Hirakjsarma).
 We have shot two videos for <b>Assam Don Bosco University</b> together.
 One about [Campus Life](https://www.youtube.com/watch?v=yiQvrTI0l98) and another on [Exploring and Innovating](https://www.youtube.com/watch?v=yiQvrTI0l98) something new.

-I've also worked with some of the Event teams.
-Notably, [RoughItOut](https://www.instagram.com/roughitout/) and [Metropolis Asia](https://www.instagram.com/metropolisasia/).
+I've also worked with [RoughItOut](https://www.instagram.com/roughitout/) and [Metropolis Asia](https://www.instagram.com/metropolisasia/) team.
 Go check out their Insta.
 You will love them. :)

 My works have reached millions of people on Facebook and some have been featured on popular pages like [TVF](http://facebook.com/sabqtiyapahai/?fref=ts), [HellBoundBloggers](http://www.hellboundbloggers.com), [BloggingCage](http://www.bloggingcage.com) and [FamousBloggers](http://famousbloggers.net).